Search

 Frequently Asked Questions

-In many cases, a maximum duration of five years applies (half the duration of the marriage).
-There are statutory exceptions, including for a long marriage in combination with approaching the state pension age, or when there are minor children.
-This main rule and the exceptions are laid down in Art.
-1:157 Dutch Civil Code.
+Since January 1, 2020, a statutory maximum duration of five years applies (half the duration of the marriage).
+There are statutory exceptions, including for a long marriage in combination with the approaching state pension age, or when there are minor children.
+The main rule and exceptions are laid down in Article 1:157 Dutch Civil Code.
 The exact duration depends on the specific circumstances of the case.

-Yes.
-When circumstances have changed significantly, alimony can be re-established (Art.
-1:401 Dutch Civil Code).
+Yes, when circumstances have changed significantly, alimony can be re-established (Article 1:401 Dutch Civil Code).
 This means that the situation has demonstrably changed compared to the previous agreements, for example due to job loss, a different care arrangement, or a new marriage.
-This can be done through mutual consultation or via the court.
-More information is available on the modifying alimony page.
+Adjustment can be done through mutual consultation or via the court.
+Read more on the modifying alimony page.

-In international situations, questions may arise regarding which court has jurisdiction and which law is applicable.
-This depends, among other things, on the place of residence of the parties, their nationality, and international regulations such as the EU Maintenance Regulation (No. 4/2009) and the 2007 Hague Maintenance Protocol.
+In international situations, questions arise regarding which court has jurisdiction and which law is applicable.
+This depends on the place of residence of the parties, their nationality, and international regulations such as the EU Maintenance Regulation (EC No. 4/2009) and the 2007 Hague Maintenance Protocol.
 In an international situation, a customized approach is required: a lawyer assesses per case which court has jurisdiction and which law applies.

 Logo of the Dutch Bar Association